-Important: Derby's BUILTIN authentication mechanism is suitable only for development and testing purposes.
-It is strongly recommended that production systems rely on LDAP or a user-defined class for authentication.
+Important: It is strongly recommended that production systems rely on NATIVE authentication, an external directory service such as LDAP, or a user-defined class for authentication.
 It is also strongly recommended that production systems protect network connections with SSL/TLS.